chnm/model-articles/content/articles/midura.md

 within the dataset.
-While I generally added any itinerary I was able to consult in person or through a digitized version, I had made a special effort to represent the temporal and geographic breadth of the genre.]{.ul}
+While I generally added any itinerary I was able to consult in person or through a digitized version, I had made a special effort to represent the temporal and geographic breadth of the genre.

-[I selected the editions that are referred to most frequently in the article, and that demonstrate a variety of republication proportions.
+I selected the editions that are referred to most frequently in the article, and that demonstrate a variety of republication proportions.
 The relatively individual route compositions of Charles Estienne (CE) and Giovanni Maria Vidari (GV) contrast to that of Theodore Mayenne